-If you met Jordan (not his real name), you might be surprised to learn that the teen has bipolar disorder.
+If you met Jordan, you might be surprised to learn that the teen has bipolar disorder.
 President of his senior class and lead actor in the school play, Jordan is outgoing, popular, and a high achiever.
 But that wasn't always the case.

 When Jordan turned 16, his mood suddenly changed.
 He felt irritable, angry, and extremely fatigued.
 When he wasn't at school, he locked himself in his bedroom, sleeping all afternoon or playing "dark" video games.
 His parents noticed the dramatic change and realized that it was more than an adolescent mood swing.
 Jordan needed medical intervention.

 He and his parents talked to a psychiatrist, a doctor who specializes in treating bipolar and other mood disorders.
 They discussed Jordan's recent mood swings, along with his increased need for sleep, his temper fits, and his desire to be alone all the time.
 Jordan talked openly about his feelings of hopelessness, sadness, and worthlessness.
 His mother also mentioned a time a few months before, when Jordan was unusually energetic, talkative, and excitable -- the opposite of the sadness he now felt.

 The psychiatrist diagnosed Jordan with bipolar disorder and prescribed a medication to regulate the extreme highs and lows of the illness.
 She also started Jordan in regular cognitive psychotherapy sessions to help educate him and his parents about the mood disorder and its treatment.

 What Is Bipolar Disorder?